-In most jurisdictions, the agency with authority over wildlife will respond to humanbear conflicts.
-In some areas, conflict response is contracted to external entities, and the efficacy of this option is variable.
-Some states and jurisdictions have non-contractual relationships with citizen groups who provide public education (see Public Education section), and in some instances, these relationships are formalized with Memorandums of Understanding to give more latitude to citizens groups in dealing with humanbear conflicts (Updike and Malm 2001).
-Agencies may form groups with various other agencies and organizations to reach common ground on conflict mitigation techniques, such as providing input on the decision of when to euthanize.
-The Tahoe Council for Wild Bears was an example of such a group formed in 2003 between the state jurisdictions of California and Nevada, along with other agencies and wildlife advocacy groups.
+In most jurisdictions, the agency with authority over wildlife will respond to human-bear conflicts.
+In some instances, conflict response is contracted to external entities, and the efficacy of this option is variable.
+Some states and jurisdictions have non-contractual relationships with citizen groups who provide public education (see Public Education section above), and in some instances these relationships are formalized with Memorandums of Understanding to give more latitude to citizens groups in dealing with human-bear conflicts (Updike and Malm 2001).
+Agencies may form groups with various other agencies and organizations to reach common ground on conflict mitigation techniques, such as the decision of when to kill a bear involved in conflict.
+The Tahoe Council for Wild Bears is an example of such a group formed in 2003 between the state jurisdictions of California and Nevada, along with other agencies and wildlife advocacy groups.
 These types of groups are difficult to maintain over time.